-This herb may interfere with synthetic diabetic, high-blood pressure and pain medications.
+This herb may interfere with synthetic diabetes, high blood pressure and pain medications.

 Reasons to Use Nettles for Dogs:

 For a nutritional boost that’s not hard on the system, this is a helpful plant.
 Nettle provides a balance of nutrients, minerals, and vitamins that is incomparable, but it’s not too strong a dose as to overpower.
 Dogs needing just a morsel of mineral supplements would do well with nettle – if it’s not too much of a bother to obtain and cook.
-Due to its ease on the system, we can safely recommend nettle for dogs.
+Due to its ease in the system, we recommend nettles for dogs.